gauravmeee/My_md_Notes/6. Programming/CPP-C_Doubts/CPP_Array.md

 **Initializing Size of array should be constant**
 - `int arr[a];` ❌ : if `int a=5` ->
 - `int arr[b];` ✅ : if `const int b=5` -> constant

+Note: In C++, the code `int arr[n];` is valid in some compilers (like`gcc`) due to Variable Length Array (VLA) support, but it is not part of the C++ standard, which requires array sizes to be known at compile time.
+A better and standard-compliant approach is to use `std::vector` for dynamic arrays, as it provides safer memory management and flexibility when the array size is determined at runtime.

 ---
 **Default value on Array Declaration
 ```cpp